aagedal/aagedal/README.md

 Also trying to write a book.

-Aiming to be a better and/or smarter person every day.
+Aiming to be a better, kinder, and/or smarter person every day.
 But sometimes I just want to play video games or binge something.